aigaosheng/fintech_AI_product_resource/README.md

 - A Forecaster object in the skforecast library is a comprehensive container that provides essential functionality and methods for training a forecasting model and generating predictions for future points in time. [skforecast](https://github.com/skforecast/skforecast)
 - SAMformer is a lightweight transformer architecture designed for time series forecasting.
 It uniquely integrates Sharpness-Aware Minimization (SAM) with a Channel-Wise Attention mechanism. [samformer](https://github.com/romilbert/samformer)
 - StockLlama is a time series forecasting model based on Llama, enhanced with custom embeddings for improved accuracy.
 [StockLlama](https://github.com/LegallyCoder/StockLlama)
+- SHAP (SHapley Additive exPlanations) is a game theoretic approach to explain the output of any machine learning model.
+[Shab] (https://github.com/shap/shap)

 # Embodied AI
 - Genesis is a physics platform designed for general-purpose Robotics/Embodied AI/Physical AI applications.
 It is simultaneously multiple things.
 [Genesis-Embodied-AI](https://github.com/Genesis-Embodied-AI/Genesis)